 Create an Application

-Make sure you’re on the Applications page, click Add service, then select Application in the dropdown menu.
+Make sure you’re on the Applications page, then click Add Application.
 When clicking on the GitHub repository field, you’ll need to allow Kinsta to interact with your repository.

 For more step-by-step documentation, see Add an Application.

 We used the following values in the multipart form to create our example application: